Synobsys/synobsys.github.io/common-glossary-template.md

 1. For most software projects, the primary focus should be on the domain and domain logic; and
 1. Complex domain designs should be based on a [model](#model).

-See [Wikipedia: DDD Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) defintion: A sphere of knowledge (ontology), influence, or activity.
+See [Wikipedia: DDD Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) definition: A sphere of knowledge (ontology), influence, or activity.
 The subject area to which the user applies a program is the domain of the software.

 ## domain expert